trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

 HTTP/2 (h2) is a major revision of the HTTP network protocol, intended as a higher performance alternative to HTTP/1.1.
 It introduces several new features, while remaining semantically compatible.

-Look at the following comparison between:
+Look at the following comparison:

 <p align="center">
   <img src="https://github.com/trimstray/nginx-admins-handbook/blob/master/static/img/http/http_comparison.png" alt="http_comparison">